-The biotope typically occurs in estuarine conditions with variable (18-35 ppt) salinity (Connor et al., 2004).
+The biotope typically experiences conditions of full (30-40 psu) or variable (reduced, owing to freshwater runoff) salinity.
 The key characterizing Ulva species can survive hypersaline conditions in supralittoral rockpools subjected to evaporation and is considered to be a very euryhaline species, tolerant of extreme salinities ranging from 0 psu to 136 psu (Reed & Russell, 1979).
 Some variations in salinity tolerance between populations of Ulva intestinalis have been found, however, suggesting that plants have some adaptation to the local salinity regime.
 Alströem-Rapaport et al., (2010), found that in the brackish Baltic Sea, Ulva intestinalis uses a variety of reproductive modes which was considered to partly explain the high rates of colonisation and adaptability of the species.

 Reed & Russell (1979) found that the ability to regenerate from cut thalli varied according to the salinity conditions of the original habitat, and that the pattern of euryhalinity in parental material and offspring was in broad agreement (Reed & Russell (1979).
 Eulittoral zone material showed decreased percentage regeneration in concentrated seawater: 51, 68, 95, 102 & 136 psu) when compared to littoral fringe populations of Ulva intestinalis (as Enteromorpha intestinalis).
 Increased salinity is most likely to occur in the region of the littoral fringe and supralittoral zone and specimens from these areas were able to tolerate very high salinities, a significant decrease in regeneration only being recorded after exposure to concentrated seawater (102 psu and 136 psu) for > 7 days (Reed & Russell, 1979).
 No applicable evidence was found for salinity tolerance of Porphyra purpurea.
 In the laboratory, Semibalanus balanoides was found to tolerate salinities between 12 and 50 psu (Foster, 1970).
 Young Littorina littorea inhabit rock pools where salinity may increase above 35psu.
-These species are found in full salinity biotopes and are likely to tolerate an increase in salinity from variable to full (30-40 ppt).
+Thus, key species may be able to tolerate some increase in salinity.
 Sensitivity assessment.
 The characterizing Ulva species and the associated species are considered able to tolerate increases in salinity.
-Based on reported distributions and the results of experiments to assess salinity tolerance thresholds and behavioural and physiological responses it is considered that Ulva spp. and the associated littorinids, barnacles and limpets would tolerate a change in salinity from variable to full and some salinity increases above full salinity.
+Based on reported distributions and the results of experiments to assess salinity tolerance thresholds and behavioural and physiological responses it is considered that Ulva spp. and the associated littorinids, barnacles and limpets would tolerate a change in salinity from variable or reduced to full and some salinity increases above full salinity.
 As the associated species occur only in low numbers and do not characterize the biotope the sensitivity assessment is based on the Ulva species alone.
-The biotope is characterized by the variable salinity regime (Connor et al., 2004) and the presence of mixed substrata.
-Although the resistance of Ulva spp. and Porphyra spp. to this pressure would be 'high' a change in salinity regime would alter the habitat conditions that maintain and characterize this biotope.
-An increase in salinity that supported an increased abundance of Littorina littorea with resulting grazing may result in biotope reclassification to LR.FLR.Eph.BLitX, which occurs in full and variable salinity, Biotope resistance is assessed as 'Low' and resilience as 'High' (following habitat recovery), and the biotope is considered to have 'Low' sensitivity.
+Biotope resistance is assessed as 'High' and resilience as 'High', based on no effect to recover from and the biotope is considered to be 'Not sensitive'.
+Salinity decrease (local)